Boeing L-15 Scout: Design

 The scout was a conventional geared aircraft that was also tested on ski and float gear.
-The unique fuselage tapered sharply behind the pilot similar to a helicopter fuselage, with a high-mounted boom supporting the tail surfaces.
-The original design included a single vertical stabilizer, but two small downward-mounted stabilizers were used on production models.
-Spoiler-ailerons were used for roll control, and full length flaps were mounted on the trailing edge of the wings.
-The rear fuselage was all-window, and the tandem co-pilot could swivel the chair rearward.
+The unusual fuselage tapered sharply behind the pilot similar to a helicopter fuselage, with a high-mounted boom supporting the tail.
+The original design included a single vertical tail, but two small downward-mounted fins were used on all but the first aircraft.
+Spoilers were used to provide lateral control instead of ailerons, and full span trailing edge flaps were used.
+The rear fuselage was extensively glazed, and the tandem co-pilot could swivel their seat to the rear.